 A modern aircraft carrier arrives near Pearl Harbor in 1941 and discovers the Japanese ready to attack.
 The time-travellers must decide whether to change history by destroying the Japanese fleet.

-When a teenage assassin’s mission goes wrong, she is pursued across Europe by a ruthless CIA agent and must come to terms with the secrets of her childhood in order to survive.
+When a teenage assassin’s mission goes wrong, she’s pursued across Europe by a ruthless CIA agent and must come to terms with the secrets of her childhood in order to survive.

-In 2018, a US astronaut is captured on the moon by Nazis who’ve been living there since 1945.
+In 2018, a US astronaut is captured by Nazis who’ve been living on the moon since 1945.
 He’s forced to help them with their plans to conquer the Earth.
 As the invasion begins, he tries to prevent the Nazi’s super-weapon from destroying the world.

 Mr. and Mrs. Smith